Mexico City, or CDMX, is a place where history and culture come alive through its architecture and traditions.

 Another unique experience awaits you in Xochimilco, where you can cruise the canals in the colorful trajineras.
 Xochimilco has received national and international recognition.
 In 1987, it was listed as a UNESCO World Heritage Site for its cultural value and its unique system of chinampas, which represent a form of sustainable agriculture and a model of harmonious coexistence between man and nature.

-CDMX experiences can be closer than you think, visiting neighborhoods such as La Condesa, Coyoacán, La Roma and, of course, San Ángel.
+Other neighborhoods worth the visit are neighborhoods such as La Condesa, Coyoacán, La Roma and, of course, San Ángel.

 La Condesa stands out for the impressive cultural growth that has transformed the area into a paradise for art and history lovers.